ordina-jworks/ordina-jworks.github.io/_posts/2017-10-18-Ordina-Architecture-Kata.md

 Perspectives shape the views for non-functional requirements.

-When you introduce perspectives, you’ll have to make tradeoffs.
+When you introduce perspectives, you'll have to make tradeoffs.
 An architectural decision will favor certain perspectives and at the same time hinder other perspectives.
 For example, strong encryption favors security but hinders performance.

 Here's a list of very plausible non-functional requirements:
  - __Accessibility__ — Ability of the system to be used by people with disabilities.
  - __Evolution__ — Ability of the system to be flexible in the face of the inevitable change that all systems experience after deployment, balanced against the cost of providing such flexibility.
- - __Location__ — Ability of your system to overcome problems brought about by the absolute location of your system’s components.
+ - __Location__ — Ability of your system to overcome problems brought about by the absolute location of your system's components.
  - __Performance and scalability__ — Ability of the system to predictably execute within its mandatory performance profile and to handle increased processing volumes.
  - __Regulation__ — Ability of the system to conform to local and international laws, quasi-legal regulations, company policies, and other rules and standards.
  - __Security__ — Ability of the system to reliably control, monitor, and audit who can perform what actions on what resources and to detect and recover from failures in security mechanisms.